junxit/us-congress-bills-110/bill.md

 legis-num: H.R.
 830
 congress: 110th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 830

-> To authorize the exchange of certain lands in Denali National Park in the State of Alaska.
+> To authorize the exchange of certain interests in land in Denali National Park in the State of Alaska.

 ## § 1.
 Short title